prem-muthedath/timer/README.md

 set of test methods to be timed) for a given collection size.
 Each timing test in `TimingTests` is in turn represented by an object called `TimingTest`.
 At the framework level, `TimingTests` is an abstract class with no timing tests but with code to time all timing tests.
-Subclasses (such as `SetVsArrayList.java` in `src/tests/timer/`) with concrete timing tests resuse this code to time all their timing tests.
+Subclasses (such as `SetVsArrayList.java` in `src/tests/timer/`) with concrete timing tests (i.e., public test methods to be timed) resuse this code to time all their timing tests.
 The other object, `TimingTest`, is  responsible for timing the test method it encapsulates.
 My core framework boils down to 5 objects, compared to 2 in Beck's, but this increase is just fine, because we now have tinier objects with clear responsibilities.
 Finally, I found my object names in Beck's own description of his timer framework!

 The framework here does exactly the same thing as Beck's: it times a set of test methods over a range of collection sizes.
 Just for fun, I have also designed a